Healthcare Careers Working with Children: Explore 30+ Professions

 What could be better than a job caring for newborn babies?
 Child healthcare professionals working with children from birth through their first year share the joys of a child’s first major milestones.
 In addition to monitoring babies’ health, they also educate families on how to keep their babies safe and support their development.
 Generalists working in pediatrics such as pediatric medical assistants work with babies as a natural part of their scope of practice.
 Medical professionals who specialize in infant care are more often supporting babies and families who face serious medical challenges in their first year of life.

-No one wants their baby to wind up in a Neonatal Intensive Care Unit or NICU, but when they do, families rely heavily on specialized care from NICU nurses.
-Nurses are crucial to monitoring the health of newborn babies who have severe health issues.
+Role & Responsibilities: No one wants their baby to wind up in a Neonatal Intensive Care Unit or NICU, but when they do, families rely heavily on specialized care from NICU nurses.
 Often, these are preterm babies, but others may be born with health conditions or birth defects and may have trouble breathing, heart problems, or serious infections.
-NICU nurses also provide invaluable support to families during this critical time.

-NICU staff nurses are registered nurses and must hold an undergraduate degree from an campus or accredited nursing program.
-As NICU nursing is highly specialized, NICUs require nurses to have specialized training in NICU procedures and policies.
-They’re required to acquire 2,000 hours of experience in an NICU and pass a national certification exam before officially practicing as a neonatal nurse.
-Neonatal nurses looking to advance their careers can continue their studies at the graduate level through clinical nurse specialist or nurse practitioner degree programs.
+How to Get Started: NICU staff nurses are registered nurses and must hold an undergraduate degree from a campus or accredited nursing program.
+As NICU nursing is highly specialized, NICUs require nurses to have specialized training in NICU procedures and policies, and pass a national certification exam before officially practicing as a neonatal nurse.

 Neonatal Pediatric Occupational Therapist